Rockfish Toolkit

 # Telemetry plugins → /usr/lib/suricata/plugins/

-./scripts/build-perf.sh --install
+./scripts/build-signals.sh --install

 ./scripts/build-entropy.sh --install